30+ years of professional writing and editing

 Copy that people grasp quickly is a must.
 So, great copywriting doesn’t start with clever phrases or sales tricks.
 It starts with clarity.

 My clarity as a copywriter is built on the foundation of two previous careers: journalism and copyediting.
 Journalism taught me to get to the heart of complex issues in a single paragraph — and revealed that I was quick study.
-A decade of full-time copyediting gave me a technical command of the language that brings polish to every sentence.
+A decade of full-time copyediting gave me a technical command of the language that brings precision to every sentence

 My clients have included marketing firms, businesses, and nonprofits — local, national, and international.
 I deliver top-quality copy for marketing websites, articles, brochures, email campaigns, courses, and more.